Bertha Georgie Yeats

-Georgie Hyde-Lees (born Bertha Hyde-Lees, 1892 – 1968) was the wife of the poet William Butler Yeats.
+Bertha Georgie Yeats (née Hyde-Lees; 16 October 1892 – 23 August 1968) was the wife of the poet William Butler Yeats.

 Early life

 Daughter of militia captain (William) Gilbert Hyde-Lees (1865–1909), of the Manchester Regiment, and Edith Ellen (1868–1942) known as "Nelly", daughter of barrister and manufacturer Montagu Woodmass, JP, Georgie was born in Fleet, Hampshire on 16 October 1892.
 Her father was regarded by her mother's family as "a most undesirable character, but 'rolling in money'", having taken up the life of a "gentleman alcoholic" on resigning his commission after receiving an inheritance from his wealthy uncle Harold Lees, of Pickhill Hall, near Wrexham, then part of Denbighshire; he was "attractive, reckless, witty, and... musical", and fond of pranks.
-She had an elder brother, Harold (1890-1963), who became a clergyman, with "rigid moral standards" and "a less than joyous existence", his only indulgence being "a fine collection of drawings and etchings".
+She had an elder brother, Harold (1890–1963), who became a clergyman, with "rigid moral standards" and "a less than joyous existence", his only indulgence being "a fine collection of drawings and etchings".

 When she was only a few years old her parents' marriage failed due to her father's alcoholism.
 He had enough income to support his family, allowing Georgie and her mother to spend "a good deal of their time" travelling in Europe, but his wife was in the awkward social position of being a "married woman without a husband".
 The family lived a vaguely bohemian and nomadic lifestyle, travelling frequently to country homes and spending long periods visiting relatives.